rzymek/web-boards/README.md

 Then in the IDE select `File > Import > Existing projects into workspace...`

 To apply client side changes call `mvn gwt:compile` and refresh the page.
+To apply changes to resources (jsp, html, etc) call `mvn resources:copy` and refresh the page.
 To apply server side changes restart the `mvn appengine:devserver` command.

 To debug server side code setup remote debugging to connect to localhost:8000.
 In Eclipse select `Run > Debug configurations... > Remote Java Application`:
 ![Remote debugging in Eclipse](https://raw.github.com/wiki/rzymek/webboards/img/remote-dbg.png)

+To debug client and server code run in GWT DevMode using
+    `mvn gwt:debug`
+(Remember to first stop `mvn appengine:devserver` as it runs on the same ports).
+Then use remote debugging to connect to localhost:8000 (as above).
+When running in GWT DevMode you need to append '&gwt.codesvr=127.0.0.1:9997' to the URL.
+You can create a bookmarklet that appends it to the current URL using this:
+    `javascript:window.location=window.location+'&gwt.codesvr=127.0.0.1:9997'`
+The disadvantage of GWT DevMode is that opening webboards page takes a lot longer then using AppEngine DevServer.